bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Qualification &amp; Runtime

-Type families are a powerful way to abstract over types in terms of their qualities.
-To better understand the possibilities and limitations study the details of the type system as described in a later section.
+Type families are a powerful way to abstract over types in terms of their qualities that compose well and don't clutter generic functions with excessive type parameterisation.
-It is in particular important to understand the generalisation--specialisation relation between types and the mostly static nature of both types and type families.

-In short this is to say that types and type families allow to precisely express ourselves at different levels of abstraction that (mostly) only exist conceptually for the programmer and the compiler to reason and understand how everything fits together.
+Type families allow to be precise on different levels of abstraction that (mostly) only exist conceptually for the programmer and the compiler to reason and understand how everything fits together.
 At runtime many of these aspects and abstractions are not important any longer as a physical machine makes no difference between most kinds of values.
 All that matter to the machine is how wide values are in terms of bits or bytes.
+This are the limitations that type families cannot cross.

 ### Operations _(abstract over functions)_
 Operations are used to abstract over the meaning of a group of congeneric